informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Create-a-Dataset.md

 ## Review

-Review your dataset record and then you are ready to continue to the next phase: [creating Experiment, Biosample, and Replicate entries](../Describe-Experiments-and-Biosamples/).
+Review your dataset record and then you are ready to continue to the next phase: [creating Experiment and Biosample entries](../Describe-Experiments-and-Biosamples/).